Gargoyle Gecko Care Sheet, Rhacodactylus auriculatus

 Dust all live feeders with a Vitamin and Mineral supplement mixed with Calcium that has D3.
 D3 is required for nocturnal species that do not utilize UVA/UVB lighting to properly digest and utilize Calcium.
 Without D3, any reptile will suffer and eventually die from Metabolic Bone Disease.
 We use and recommend CalciumPlus by Repashy Superfoods and ReptiCalcium by ZooMed.

-For Gargoyle Geckos choose a feeders by size in length.
-The size should not be much greater than the length between the eyes and very robust.
+For Gargoyle Geckos choose a feeder by size in length.
+The size should not be greater than the length between the eyes and very robust.
 Coat the feeder using Calcium with Vitamin D3 by placing the feeder in a plastic bag with the powder and shaking until the feeder is coated in the supplement.

 Weekly Feeding Routine We follow the same feeding routine as with all our geckos.
 We offer fresh Crested Gecko Diet three times a week; Monday, Wednesday and Friday.
 We allow the food to stay in the enclosure until we replace it on that third night.
 We find that as the diet becomes ripe the geckos tend to consume more of it.
 In nature a piece of fruit that falls to the ground and begins to ripen (not spoil) allows for the geckos to be more apt to smell, find and consume the fruit.
 On Sunday we remove all food from the enclosure and offer live prey that has been dusted with vitamins and minerals and gut loaded the night before.
 Any mixed but not served diet is placed in the refrigerator or freezer for future feeding.

-From time to time, during breeding season, we attempt to switch up the feeding of live prey and the CGD.
+From time to time, during breeding season, we attempt to switch up the feeding of live prey and the MRP.
 Rather than feed live prey once a week we may try to feed again on a second night during the week rather than the Crested Gecko Diet.
 We shoot for Wednesday and Sunday for live feeders but if no live feeders are accepted we offer the CGD the following day or that evening.